therightstuff/aws-cdk-js-dev-guide/README.md

 #### Cloudwatch Logging and Metric Filters

-API Gateway access logging can be configured, but it appears that lambda logging cannot be redirected to a custom log group so the name of a lambda's log group will be automatically generated.
+API Gateway access logging must be configured manually.
+A Lambda function's log group will be automatically generated if not explicitly provided.
+For both, see the [`simple` lambda sample](#lambda-functions) for reference.

 Otherwise, Cloudwatch log event filtering and querying is quite robust, see [the documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html).